jbuehler23/eryndor-mmo/README.md

 - No character progression beyond level 1
 - No chat system
 - Enemy AI is very basic
+- ESC menu interferes with WASD movement input when open (fixed)

 ## Future Enhancements